DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    }
    ```

-   In the above code sample, the `Post` class inherits [BaseObject](https://docs.devexpress.com/eXpressAppFramework/DevExpress.Persistent.BaseImpl.BaseObject) to simplify data model implementation.
+   In the code sample above, `Post` class inherits [BaseObject](https://docs.devexpress.com/eXpressAppFramework/DevExpress.Persistent.BaseImpl.BaseObject) to simplify data model implementation.
 This tutorial makes use of the following `BaseObject` features:

-   - The predefined `Guid`-type primary key field (`ID`)
+   - Predefined `Guid`-type primary key field (`ID`)
-   - The `OnCreated` lifecycle method
+   - `OnCreated` lifecycle method
-   - The `ObjectSpace` property that allows you to communicate with the underlying data layer
+   - `ObjectSpace` property (allows you to communicate with the underlying data layer)

-   See the [BaseObjectSpace](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.BaseObjectSpace) documentation topic for more information.
+   For more information, refer to the following DevExpress help topic: [BaseObjectSpace](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.BaseObjectSpace).

 2. Modify the Entity Framework DBContext with an additional DbSet.